Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Conclusions and outlook

 Our main results can be summarized as follows.

-First, we formulated a general $C_n$-equivariance (phase-matching) criterion valid for all quadratic $D_n$-invariant systems.
-This criterion isolates the precise obstruction preventing a periodic solution from being a choreography and makes explicit the distinction between periodicity, equivariance, and single--trace motion.
+First, we formulated a general $C_n$-equivariance (phase-matching) criterion for quadratic $D_n$-invariant systems.
+In the present full-configuration formulation, within the collision-free sector, this criterion yields the choreography relation directly: once the configuration-level $C_n$ symmetry is realized, the motion is already a genuine simple (single-trace) choreography.

-Second, we showed that for $n\le5$ the phase-matching condition already enforces single-trace choreography.
-In these low-$n$ systems the internal symmetry structure is sufficiently rigid that equivariance collapses the motion to a single effective sector.

-Third, we demonstrated that $n=6$ is the first case in which this rigidity breaks down.
-Although maximally resonant spectra such as $1{:}2{:}3$ satisfy the $C_6$-equivariance condition, they generically fail to produce a six-body choreography.
-Instead, the motion is generically multi-trace, with particles supported on distinct closed curves; in special cases it fragments into sub-choreographies on distinct traces supported on inequivalent symmetry sectors.
-Only at exceptional degenerate resonances, such as $1{:}2{:}2$, do these sectors recombine and restore a genuine six-body choreography.

-Fourth, we introduced the notion of \emph{choreographic fragmentation} and showed that it provides the natural interpretation of this behavior.
-Multi-trace motion is generic (except for $n=4$) whenever several inequivalent $D_n$ representations are simultaneously active; choreographic fragmentation occurs in special cases when the multi-trace motion organizes into sub-choreographies on distinct traces.
-Extending this analysis to arbitrary $n>6$, we argued that single-trace choreographies become increasingly rare as $n$ grows, despite the abundance of periodic and even $C_n$-equivariant motions.
+Second, we showed that superintegrability and commensurability control periodicity but do not by themselves produce choreographies.
+The decisive additional ingredient is the phase-matching condition of Theorem~\ref{thm:phase-matching}.

+Third, we identified $n=6$ as the first symmetry-richer case, because three inequivalent internal sectors coexist and two independent resonance ratios appear.
+This forces a distinction between full-space choreographies, reduced-subspace choreographies, and fragmented periodic motions with reduced symmetry.

+Fourth, we clarified the structural difference between the two principal six-body resonances.
+The ratio $1{:}2{:}3$ is a case of nondegenerate commensurability among three distinct frequency branches, whereas the ratio $1{:}2{:}2$ is distinguished by the additional exact degeneracy $\Omega_2=\Omega_3$, beyond the modal degeneracies already imposed by $D_6$.
+Both can support genuine six-body choreographies when the phase-matching condition holds, but through different mechanisms: the former through nondegenerate commensurability, the latter through additional exact degeneracy.

+Finally, we introduced the notion of choreographic fragmentation as a natural language for structured multi-trace periodic motion organized into synchronized sub-choreographies on distinct traces.
+In the low-$n$ examples this already appears through fragmented periodic splittings with reduced cyclic symmetry, and for larger $n$ it provides a useful description of resonant multi-sector motions that fail the full equivariance condition of Theorem~\ref{thm:phase-matching}.

-Taken together, these results clarify the role of symmetry in choreographic dynamics.
-Choreographies are not the generic expression of superintegrability but rather exceptional configurations in which resonance, symmetry, and degeneracy align to produce a single geometric trace.
+Taken together, these results clarify the role of symmetry in choreographic dynamics within the quadratic $D_n$-invariant setting studied here.
+In this class of models, choreographies should not be viewed as the generic expression of superintegrability, but rather as special configurations in which resonance, symmetry, and, in distinguished cases, exact degeneracy align to produce a single geometric trace.

 Several directions for future work suggest themselves.
 It would be natural to investigate the persistence of choreographic and fragmented motions under nonlinear perturbations of the quadratic Hamiltonian, as well as their stability properties.
 More generally, the representation-theoretic mechanism identified here may provide a useful organizing principle for choreographies in broader classes of many-body systems, including non-Hamiltonian or driven settings.